-Start/End Location: Decide where the resource starts and ends his or her working day for scheduling and routing purposes.
+Start/End Location: Decide where the resource starts and ends their working day for scheduling and routing purposes.

 - Location agnostic - select this option if the location of this resource is not required for the business need and does not need to be considered during the scheduling process.
 If the work location of a requirement is set to On site, location agnostic resources will not return in results.